chrisport/chrisport.github.io/_posts/2015-01-09-golang-log-microservices.markdown

 ### Results of analysis

-Here are three example of results than can easily be produces with the parsed logs:
+Here are three examples of results than can easily be produces with the parsed logs:

 **1. Request tree and elapsed time**

 By changing the String() method, the desired information can easily be printed into dot notation.
 In this example I executed a request and printed elapsed time per service.
 This is sort of profiling on system level.
-The graphic shows which service take how much time in a clean way.
+The graphic shows which service takes how much time in a clean way.

 ![Visualization of request with elapsed time ](/images/ex2.png)